 Inside the shoes is a cotton lining for comfort that runs along the shoe base and front.
 The lacing of the shoes is composed of stretchable fabrics and is mechanized for quick lace-up and full closure.

-For maximum foot support, multiple forefoot straps have been latched to the shoes.
+For maximum foot support, multiple forefoot straps have been latched to these tennis court shoes.
 They envelop the toe and ankle in a steady structure.
 The collar is padded with natural textile to improve foot posture.

 The soling is made up of Adiwear 6 compound rubber, which is known for its lasting resilience.
 Moreover, for cushioning, the shoes utilize Adidas trademark Adiprene+ technology.
 It is layered within the midsole as an ultimate shock-absorbent device.